Department of Geography

 The Department and role purpose

-- Provide input to the design and development of service processes, techniques and deliverables for one or more service areas or projects.
+- Implement changes to the design and development of service processes, techniques and deliverables for one or more service strands or project streams.

 - Internal and external relationship development and partnership working, networking and participation to engage and influence future services and the University reputation.